-The main reason to visit the Lake District has to be the spectacular outdoors, but that doesn't mean we don't enjoy a relaxed shopping day as well!
-If you're having a rest day, why not take a wander around the area's smaller independent shops and then find a café in which to relax with a coffee, and watch the world go by.
-You're only problem is going to be choosing which of the Lake District's many towns and villages to spend your time in!
+We've taken a virtual tour around the Lakes, compiling a list of shopping destinations you won't want to miss if you're looking for a spot of retail therapy.
+Enjoy a leisurely wander around the smaller independent shops and then find a café in which to relax with a coffee, and watch the world go by.
+Your only problem is going to be choosing which of the Lake District's many towns and villages to spend your time in!

-The market town of Keswick has a vibrant and bustling atmosphere, whichever day of the week you choose to visit, and a traditional market is held on Saturdays.
-It has a huge range of independent shops stocking gifts, speciality foods, toys, shoes, clothing and outdoor wear, and has a charming little arcade called Packhouse Court.
-Keswick has two parks to enjoy on a beautiful sunny day, Fitz Park and Hope Park, an enormous range of cafés, restaurants and pubs, and is close enough to the lake that you can even enjoy a stroll to the magnificent views from Friar's Crag - combining shopping and great views in a single day out! keswick.org
+Keswick has two parks to enjoy on a beautiful sunny day, Fitz Park and Hope Park, an enormous range of cafés, restaurants and pubs, and is close enough to the lake that you can even enjoy a stroll to the magnificent views from Friar's Crag - combining shopping and great views in a single day out!

-The bustling village of Windermere is home to art galleries, a dress agency, Peter Hall & Son bespoke furniture makers, gift shops and two butchers - including this year's Supreme Champion at the British Pie Awards, Huddleston's Butchers!
-If you love a quality shoe shop, don't miss out on a visit to Gina Ricci, which stocks an enviable range of stylish shoes, handbags and accessories!
+The bustling village of Windermere is home to art galleries, a dress agency, Peter Hall & Son bespoke furniture makers, gift shops and two butchers - including a Supreme Champion winner at the British Pie Awards, Huddleston's Butchers!
+If you love a quality shoe shop, don't miss out on a visit to Gina Ricci, which stocks an enviable range of stylish shoes, handbags and accessories.
 You'll be absolutely spoilt for choice with cafés too, with outside tables a firm favourite at Café Italia and The Lighthouse, situated at opposite ends of the main street.
-Windermere is also home to the flagship store of the kitchenware retailer Lakeland, an absolute must-visit for the baker or home-cooking enthusiast!
+The Lakeland Shop in Windermere is the flagship store of the kitchenware retailer, an absolute must-visit for the baker or home-cooking enthusiast!

 As you reach Grasmere, the fells really start to make their presence felt!
-This delightful little village has a small road weaving its way through its centre, and is completely surrounded on all sides by dramatic hills.
-You'll find lots of small shops of interest here, including a pretty little arcade containing books, collectibles and gifts, towards the north of the village.
-The Heaton Cooper Studio is a particular must-see for the artists amongst us!
-Also look out for the National Trust gift shop, Grasmere Garden Village, Herdy, and the famous Grasmere Gingerbread® shop!
+This delightful little village has a small road weaving its way through its centre and is completely surrounded on all sides by dramatic hills.
+You'll find lots of small shops of interest here, including a pretty little arcade containing books, collectables and gifts, towards the north of the village.
+The Heaton Cooper Studio is a particular must-see for creatives and fans of all things art.
+Also look out for the National Trust gift shop, Grasmere Garden Centre, Herdy, and the famous Grasmere Gingerbread shop.
+Don't miss Barney's Newsbox, a jigsaw shop in Grasmere; what better way to spend your evenings in your holiday cottage than to pore over a puzzle from this prestigious shop!

 Kendal is a historic market town to the south of the Lake District and is known locally as 'The Auld Grey Town' because many of its buildings were built from the local grey limestone!
 The town is full of character, much of which comes from its historic yards, hiding all manner of intriguing finds from cafés to specialist craft makers!
 You'll find just about anything you want or need in Kendal, from high street favourites such as Marks and Spencer, through to outdoor market stalls on a Wednesday and Saturday.
-You could also make time to visit the town's K Village, which contains outlet stores and the Terrazzo café, bar and restaurant, (you can see its mouth-watering menu online) and is just south of the town itself.
-In town, look out for Made in Cumbria, the Beales department store and the specialist shops in Wainwright's Yard.
+You could also make time to visit the town's K Village, which contains outlet stores.
+In town, look out for Made in Cumbria, Beales Department Store and the specialist shops in Wainwright's Yard.
+There are also several charity shops in Kendal where you can pick up a pre-loved bargain.

 Situated on the edge of Morecambe Bay, this small town has a charming main street of shops, and pretty ornamental gardens next to the station, which enjoy Grange's unique microclimate.
 The town became a seaside resort with the arrival of the railway in the 1850s, and you can take a relaxed scenic walk along the prom.
 Look out for The Hazelmere Café and Bakery (from which you can take back a cake or two!) and Davenport's boutique for clothes.

 Set in beautiful countryside between the Lake District and Yorkshire Dales, Kirkby Lonsdale has a unique atmosphere, with its beautiful stone buildings, tiny streets and lanes.
-There are a number of shops to explore, with items for the home, antiques and collectibles and fashion too! kirkbylonsdale.co.uk
+There are a number of shops to explore, with items for the home, antiques and collectables and fashion too!

-Wherever you're planning to spend time in the Lake District, we're bound to have your ideal cottage in the perfect location - take a look at our selection by visiting our online search facility.
-And if you enjoyed our shopping post, why not explore the Lake District through your taste buds in our delicious blog post, The Food Lover's Guide to the Lake District!
+And if you enjoyed our shopping post, why not explore the Lake District through your taste buds in our delicious blog post, The Food Lover's Guide to the Lake District?